History of Dawn Staley in Timeline

 In 2011, Dawn Staley was voted by fans as one of the top 15 players in the 15-year history of the WNBA.

-2012: Inducted into Women's Basketball Hall of Fame
+2012: Induction into the Women's Basketball Hall of Fame

 In 2012, Dawn Staley was inducted into the Women's Basketball Hall of Fame.

-2013: Inducted into Naismith Memorial Basketball Hall of Fame
+2013: Induction into the Naismith Memorial Basketball Hall of Fame

 In 2013, Dawn Staley was inducted into the Naismith Memorial Basketball Hall of Fame.

-In 2014-15 season, Dawn Staley led South Carolina to the program's first number 1 ranking and Final Four appearance.
+In 2014, Dawn Staley led the South Carolina program to its first number 1 ranking and Final Four appearance.

-In 2016, Dawn Staley served as an assistant coach under Geno Auriemma for the Summer Olympics in Rio de Janeiro, Brazil, helping Team USA win their sixth straight gold medal in women's basketball.
+In 2016, Dawn Staley served as an assistant coach under Geno Auriemma for Team USA at the Rio de Janeiro Olympics, where the team secured their sixth consecutive gold medal in women's basketball.

-In the 2016-17 season, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row and advanced to the second Final Four in school history.
+In 2016, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row, and advanced to the second Final Four in school history.

 March 10, 2017: Named Head Coach of USA National Women's Team

-On March 10, 2017, Dawn Staley was appointed as the head coach of the USA national women's team.
+On March 10, 2017, Dawn Staley was officially named the head coach of the USA national women's team.

 2017: First NCAA National Championship